eebasso/WarpX/Docs/source/theory/boundary_conditions.rst

 which is the impedance of vacuum.
 Hence, like the PML, given some restrictions on the parameters, the APML does not generate any reflection at any angle and any frequency.
-As for the PML, this property is not retained after discretization, as shown subsequently in this paper.
+As for the PML, this property is not retained after discretization, as shown subsequently.

 Calling :math:`\psi` any component of the field and :math:`\psi _{0}` its magnitude, we get from Eqs. (:eq:`Plane_wave_APML_def_1`), (:eq:`Plane_wave_APML_beta_of_g`),